MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/mobile-device-enrollment.md

   - **Description**: The Mobile Device Management (MDM) server rejected the enrollment data.
 The server may not be configured correctly.
   - **HRESULT**: 80180019

-TraceID is a freeform text node which is logged.
+TraceID is a freeform text node that is logged.
 It should identify the server side state for this enrollment attempt.
 This information may be used by support to look up why the server declined the enrollment.

 ## Related topics